sdbx/minda/README.md

 # Minda

-Minda is a online multiplayer [abalone](https://en.wikipedia.org/wiki/Abalone_(board_game)), available supports Windows and mac os.
+Minda is a online multiplayer [abalone](https://en.wikipedia.org/wiki/Abalone_(board_game)), available on Windows and mac os.
 It supports custom map, spectator mode and sharding.

 ## Build